sgmurphy/wordpress-plugins/robo-gallery/readme.txt

 == Upgrade Notice ==

-= 3.2.20 =
+= 3.2.21 =
-*  Modification of the general core settings, fixes of the name and image title issues
+Compatibility with WordPress 6.6